Track Newborn Charges and Delay Billing the Family

 Add the new insurance information to the patient’s policies.
 For the “Start Date”, enter the policy’s effective date.

-Edit Each Encounter
+Edit Charges for Each Encounter

 Update Responsible Party and Personal Amount Due

-Ensure that the new policy is now listed as primary and, if needed, adjust the “Insurance” for each charge to be the primary policy.
-Change the Personal Due amount to zero.
+Ensure that the new policy is now listed as primary and, if needed, adjust the “Insurance” for each charge to be “Primary”.

 Queue Up a Claim and Save Changes